rschristopher/ischristtrue.com/src/ancient-views/index.md

 This in turn creates reactionary masculinity leading to unnecessary violence which only strengthens the principalities.
 This is clearly demonic and anti-Christian.

-Similarly, modern "femininity" is diminishing the value of women, paradoxically pushing masculine energy as the only valuable energy (putting women in a decided disadvantage in the battle of the sexes they imagine themselves playing).
+Similarly, modern "femininity" is diminishing the value of women, paradoxically encouraging masculine energy as the only valuable energy to a woman (putting women in a decided disadvantage in the battle of the sexes they imagine themselves playing).
 Beauty and grace are replaced with fashion and power, ironically played out most successfully by biological men pretending to be women (further reducing the value of women such that biological men now routinely become "woman of the year").

 The end result of this nihilistic program is to devalue men and women back into their ancient gender roles.